caprover/caprover/CONTRIBUTING.md

 First, you need a Captain instance running in debug mode, this can be a remote server, a VM on your local machine, or your local machine itself.
 Needless to say, Docker is required (same minimum version as mentioned in README)

+> Docker for Mac users: You need to add `/captain` to shared paths.
+> Do to so, click on the Docker icon -> Setting -> File Sharing and add `/captain`

 Log in to your machine, clone the git repo, go to `app-backend` directory and run the following line:

 ```bash